keboola/blog/_drafts/how-to-accelerate-your-business-growth-using-data-analytics.md

 What if you acquired 100 new customers today?
 If that cost you $10k but none of the customers sign up after their trial expires, you just made a bad business decision.
 Without tracking KPIs, you might not even be aware of it.

-_Keboola integrates with any visualization tool to give you a one-click deployment for all of your KPI dashboarding needs._
+_Pro tip: Keboola integrates with any visualization tool to give you a one-click deployment for all of your KPI dashboarding needs._

 ![](/uploads/3.png)